 FAS 157 is effective for fiscal years beginning after November 15, 2007, and, with certain exceptions, is to be applied prospectively.
-However, on February 12, 2008, the FASB issued FASB Staff Position No. FAS 157-2, which delays the effective date of FAS 157 for all nonfinancial assets and nonfinancial liabilities, except for those items that are recognized or disclosed at fair value on a recurring basis, i.e., at least annually, in the financial statements.
+However, on February 12, 2008, the FASB issued FASB Staff Position No. FAS 157-2, which delays the effective date of FAS 157 to fiscal years beginning after November 15, 2008, and interim periods within those fiscal years for all nonfinancial assets and nonfinancial liabilities, except for those items that are recognized or disclosed at fair value on a recurring basis, i.e., at least annually, in the financial statements.
 However, this delay does not apply to entities that have issued interim or annual financial statements or Call Reports that include the application of the measurement and disclosure provisions of FAS 157.
 Banks must adopt FAS 157 for Call Report purposes in accordance with the standard's effective date, including the delayed effective date for eligible nonfinancial assets and nonfinancial liabilities.
-Thus, a bank with a calendar year fiscal year should have adopted FAS 157 as of January 1, 2008, except for any fair value measurements subject to the delay mentioned above.
+Thus, a bank with a calendar year fiscal year should have adopted FAS 157 as of January 1, 2008, and as of January 1, 2009, for eligible nonfinancial assets and nonfinancial liabilities subject to the delay mentioned above.